Grandma & Isabella

 Director Statement

 I made “Grandma & Isabella” as a way to honor my maternal grandmother, who was a primary caregiver to my sister and I as we grew up.
 As a child, I saw my grandmother as disciplined and tough, but looking back, I realize that while she rarely expressed sentimentality in words, she showed love through her consistency and attention.
-Whether it was making us breakfast, reminding us of our table manners, or scolding us for not doing our homework, these seemingly small expressions of care were essential for us.
+Whether it was making us breakfast, reminding us of our table manners, or scolding us for not doing our homework, these seemingly small expressions of care were essential for us at the time.

 Director Biography